 The chutney is a sumptuous mix of sweet figs, dates, fresh plums and tart cranberries.
-Bursting with a symphony of festive flavours, it’s sure to enliven any cheese board.
-It’s particularly good slathered (meaning lots of!), onto sourdough bread with succulent slices of turkey or cold meats.
-As for the Sweet chilli tomato jam, there are very few places that I wouldn’t add heaping spoonful’s of this spicy relish – creamy scrambled eggs, a juicy beef burger, sweet chilli chicken wraps and so the list goes on….
-It’s quite magnificent with cream cheese and savoury wafer biscuits.
-Limitless possibilities, I tell you and very addictive.
+Bursting with festive flavours, it is particularly good heaped onto sourdough with thinly sliced cured meats.
+As for the Sweet chilli tomato jam, there are very few places that won’t benefit from add heaping spoonful’s of this spicy relish – scrambled eggs, a juicy beef burger or sweet chilli chicken wraps.

 The secret to making really great jams and chutneys boils down to several key factors.
 Best seasonally ripe fruit for jams and balance between acid (vinegar), savoury and sweetness for chutneys.
 As always, I have my sterling range of truly unrefined sugars on hand from Natura Sugars.
 The natural caramely taste of these molasses-rich sugars adds wonderful depth of flavour, particularly when making jams and preserves.
 Although it might seem a little daunting at first, I’ve simplified the methods to completely doable and easy.
 Even little hands can get involved in this holiday gifting project.
 I hope these recipes will inspire you to haul out your granny’s old cast iron pot and get the fruit sputtering merrily away to one of life’s simplest pleasures – preserving.

 For a host of creative ideas of how to serve jams, jellies and preserves, Feedfeed/JamJellies have put gathered up the best bottles of deliciousness.
 Savoury or sweet, they’ve got you covered.

 - 1 red chilli, deseeded and roughly chopped